 For supported high availability solution in SQL Server on Linux, see Business continuity and database recovery - SQL Server on Linux.

-Microsoft provides technical support and product fixes for SQL Server components that are deployed on supported operating systems, filesystem, hypervisor, and hardware architectures in accordance with the product documentation.
+Microsoft provides technical support and product fixes for SQL Server components that are deployed on supported operating system, file systems, hypervisors, and hardware architectures in accordance with the product documentation.
 Microsoft may provide limited or no technical support for SQL Server software components that are deployed on unsupported operating systems, file systems, hypervisors, and hardware platforms.

 If you deploy SQL Server on an unsupported operating system, file system, or hypervisor, you might experience unexplained behavior and results.
 When you troubleshoot such problems, the Microsoft Support team may ask you to reproduce the problem on a supported combination of operating system, file system, hypervisor, and hardware architecture.
 Under these circumstances, Microsoft might be unable to provide support or a resolution for the problem if the problem occurs only in the unsupported combination of operating system, file system, hypervisor, or architecture.